Burkina Faso: Burkinabé Response to Improve Girls' Chances to Succeed (BRIGHT) I & II Program

-Project Amount: $22,500,000
+Project Amount: $12,900,000 (BRIGHT I); $22,500,000 (BRIGHT II)

-Project Dates: October 1, 2009 to July 31, 2012
+Project Dates: March 2006 to September 2008 (BRIGHT I); October 2009 to July 2012 (BRIGHT II)

-The BRIGHT project was implemented to improve access to quality education for girls in Burkina Faso.
-The program involved building 132 girl-friendly school complexes, strengthening local partners’ capacities, and mobilizing local communities in 10 provinces with the lowest girls’ education rate among the country’s 45 provinces.
+The BRIGHT (Burkinabé Response to Improve Girls’ Chances to Succeed) project was implemented to improve access to quality education for girls in Burkina Faso.
+The project involved building 132 girl-friendly school complexes, strengthening local partners’ capacities, and mobilizing local communities in 10 provinces with the lowest girls’ education rate among the country’s 45 provinces.